 Lots of Bagan tours focus on the temples and pagodas and for good reason but this one is a little different.
 It is a chance to experience what it is like to live and work around the city.
 You will first visit the local market where thanakha is made, a local paste said to treat wrinkles and protect against sun damage.
 Then you will try some street food in the area.

 Next travel to a village called Kyunkalay where you will see the work of charities such as ActionAid Myanmar who help communities find sustainable solutions to their problems.
-Walk around the village, chat with the local and then take a meal with a local family.
+Walk around the village, chat with the locals and then take a meal with a local family.
 Finally, take a oxen cart ride to Nyaung U jetty and then return to the city.

 Bagan: Full-Day Temple Tour